V. Kerry Smith, 2017

 Robert Deacon is a Professor of Economics, University of California, Santa Barbara as well as Affiliated Faculty for the university’s Bren School of Environmental Science and Management and the Environmental Studies Program.
 He has written three books and published dozens of articles in professional journals.
 His lectures have taken him to universities and conferences around the globe.
 He has often spoken on protecting marine environments and improving efficiency by assigning harvest rights and on the provsion of public goods in a democracy.
 His research focus is natural resource economics, environmental economics, and political economy.
 Most recently, Deacon has focused on the use of property rights systems to manage fisheries and marine habitat protection.
 Other interests include examination of the effects that different political systems have on the use of natural resources, environmental quality and the provision of public goods.

-Jeffrey William Bennett, 2007.
-Research Project: Australian water policy and lessons for the United States
+Australian Water Policy and Lessons for the United States

 Jeffrey Bennet is Professor of Economics at Australia National University’s Crawford School of Economics and Government.
 He is also the director of the Environmental Economics Research Hub, which brings together leading environmental economists, scientists, educators and policy makers to face the challenges of sustainable water use, soil loss and salinity, biodiversity loss and adaptation to climate change.
 The Hub’s approach encompasses the establishment of markets to achieve environmental goals and environmental valuation.
 Bennett is leading several major studies of land use change in China, on-farm vegetation management in New South Wales, and private sector conservation enterprises in Australia.
 Professor Bennett has 30 years experience researching, consulting and teaching in the fields of Environmental Economics, Natural Resource Economics, Agricultural Economics and Applied Micro-Economics and is a co-editor of the Australian Journal of Agricultural and Resource Economics.